User Profile: Lela Prashad

 - Global Digital Elevation Model (ASTGTM; DOI: 10.5067/ASTER/ASTGTM.002)

-- MODIS Land Surface Temperature and Emissivity products (MOD11 and MYD11); available through LP DAAC
+- MODIS Land Surface Temperature and Emissivity products (MOD11 and MYD11); available through NASA's LP DAAC

 - Landsat Level 1 data; available through the USGS Earth Explorer data exploration tool